goozbach-presentation/ansible-sysadvent/index.md

 After verifying that SSH access has properly been setup the first step is to create an inventory source.

 The default inventory source is the file `/etc/ansible/hosts`, and is in the INI-file format.
-Groups are created using the INI group header syntax `[groupname]'.
+Groups use the INI group header syntax `[groupname]'.

 A simple `host` file example: